 Zipline down Montmorency Falls

-Got extra time during your day in Quebec City?
+Got extra time while checking out Quebec City in 24 hours?
 Venture out of the city in the afternoon to see Montmorency Falls.
 To get there, you can take a bus from the train station next to the Old City Hall.
 It’s just 13 kilometres away.

 Montmorency Falls is 272 feet tall, which is considerably higher than Niagara Falls.
 The waterfall tumbles into the Saint Lawrence River below, creating a fine, wet mist.